Daily doses

 Conclusion

-We have reached the moment of truth.
+We come to the moment of truth.

-During these few minutes together, we've unearthed uncomfortable truths about treatment adherence, demystified medical technology, and seen how small decisions can have monumental consequences for your health.
+During these minutes together, we've unearthed uncomfortable truths about treatment adherence, demystified medical technology, and seen how small decisions can have monumental consequences for your health.

 The question is no longer whether these tools can help you.